 - For adults with chronic urticaria: 180 mg taken once a day.

 - You should take fexofenadine before a meal where possible.
 Some people find it helps to swallow the tablet with a drink of water.
 Try to take the tablets at the same time of day each day, as this will help you to remember to take them.

 - If you do forget to take a dose, don't worry, but do remember to take your next dose when it is due.
 Do not take two doses together to make up for a forgotten dose.

 - Some antacids can reduce the amount of fexofenadine your body absorbs.
 Because of this, it is recommended that you do not take indigestion remedies during the two hours before or during the two hours after you take a fexofenadine tablet.

 - Many people only need to take an antihistamine when they have symptoms.
 Unless you are told otherwise, you should stop taking fexofenadine once your symptoms have eased.

 - Although fexofenadine is classed as a non-drowsy antihistamine, it can still cause drowsiness in a few people.
-If this happens to you, do not drive or use tools or machines.
+If this happens to you, do not drive and do not use tools or machines.